 Although there seems to be a general agreement among woodworkers that trying to saw small pieces of wood is dangerous, there's no consensus on exactly how to do it safely.
 The best method is to shape the piece while it's still part of a larger, more easily handled one.

 But if you find that you must sometimes work with small pieces, I know that you can rip and miter them safely on a tablesaw.
 But, you have to give them firm support.
 I've found at least two sound ways, which I'll share with you, to do that.
 With either, you should install a zero-clearance table insert to keep from getting tiny scraps down into the blade.

 Clamp up to a universal jig A bit more complicated than the preceding technique, but sometimes far more accurate for straight cuts (ripping or crosscuts) only, is to pair up a universal jig and two clamps with your small workpiece.
 A universal jig (about $50 in die-cast aluminum at Sears and elsewhere) slides along the miter slot in your saw table.
-As shown in the drawing right, it brings a small workpiece clamped to it past the blade with control.
+As shown in the drawing below, it brings a small workpiece clamped to it past the blade with control.

 As with the first technique, you'll want to use a wooden handscrew to hold the workpiece.
 But a C-clamp or other type works fine to secure the handscrew to the jig.
 Some universal jigs come with a pair of C-clamps attached, but stick with the hand screw for work close to the saw blade.

 Now that I've shared two of my favorite ways to cut small workpieces, you don't have to "just say no" anymore.
 Instead, go ahead and start sawing small, but in control and carefully.